Euglossa dilemma: Taxonomy

 Euglossa viridissima is a species of green orchid bee from Central America in which the males have two teeth on their mandibles.
 The very similar bee that was first observed in Florida in 2003 was found to have three such teeth.
 Sequencing data from a mitochondrial gene was unable to separate E. viridissima and E. dilemma, indicating they are closely related and form a clade within Euglossa.
 However, microsatellite allele frequencies varied between the two groups.
 Males of these bees store aromatic compounds extracted from various environmental sources in pouches on their hind legs.
 Certain characteristic compounds present as main ingredients in these perfumes in E. dilemma were found to be absent in E. viridissima.
 Electroantennography found differences between the groups in olfactory sensitivity to isomers of HNDB (2-hydroxy-6-nona-1,3-dienyl-benzaldehyde).
 It was therefore concluded that E. dilemma is a cryptic sister species of E. viridissima.

 Description

 Green orchid bees are varying shades of glossy metallic green and can grow to a length of about 1.3 cm.
 The membranous wings are dark-coloured and translucent and the female has pollen baskets on her hind legs.
 The male has an enlarged joint on his hind leg where there is a pit for storing substances he gathers from plants.
 The female but not the male possesses a sting which can be used on more than one occasion but which is not as painful to humans as a honeybee's sting.
 This bee is very agile in the air, hovering for lengthy periods and darting between flowers.
-It might be confused with sweat bees in the Halictidae family, but orchid bees have very much longer proboscises in order to gather nectar from flowers with long corolla tubes.
+It might be confused with sweat bees in the family Halictidae, such as Augochloropsis, but orchid bees have much longer proboscises in order to gather nectar from flowers with long corolla tubes.